bbliska/mas.500_hw5_cordoba/README.md

 Cordova Example - Get To Know : Global Voices
 =============================================

-Modified some of the CSS styling... nothing exciting.
+Modified some of the CSS styling and added network connection check.
 @bbliska 12042014
 Small example Cordova applicaton for the MAS.500 course.
 This is built with Cordova, backbone.js and jquery-mobile.